 Numbers don’t lie, and these numbers tell us one thing clearly- segment or are mediocre.
 Email segmentation is catching on.
 52% of marketers say they have a great need to improve email database segmentation.

 It is good news, both for email marketers as well as readers.
 To understand email segmentation, we must first understand why we need segmentation in the first place.

 The one size fits all type of customer approach never works.
 Be it B2B or B2C; every buyer is an individual first.
 They have their own set of likes and dislikes.
 You may be selling just one product or service, but your seller is not the same one.
 It should be your guiding principle while undertaking email segmentation.

 The concept of buyer persona becomes of crucial importance.
 Some of the most successful email marketers vouch for buyer personas.
-To go ahead and create buyer personas for your business, you will need a few things in hand.
+To go ahead and create ideal customer profile for your business, you will need a few things in hand.

 - Past purchase history

 - Data on their purchasing and browsing account